douglas-george/timberhearth/storybook/story.md

 Jessica opened her mouth to speak—then stopped.
 There were so many questions, but the words tangled on her tongue.

-Whistlewing gave a soft hoot.
-“In time, the answers will come.
+Whistlewing gave a soft hoot. ”In time, the answers will come.
 But tonight is for beginnings.”

 The door behind them swung open silently.